kajott/GIPS/README.md

 This means two things:

-- Everything is processed on the GPU.
+- All filters run on the GPU.
-- The image is updated in realtime when parameters change.
+- Immediate, real-time feedback when changing parameters.

 Multiple filters can be combined into a pipeline.